Jazz Up, Settle Down!

 Stop, stand up tall and quiet, and say “(Your dog’s name), sit” in a neutral or happy tone.

-If your dog sits, say “yes”, then release him with “okay” and resume play!
+If your dog sits, praise and quickly release him with “okay” and resume play!

 If your dog does not sit, calmly wait.
 You can help him out by using a toy or food to lure him into a sit.
 If he needs help more than 2-3 times in a row, make things easier for him.
 (Be less exciting on the next try.)